What we’re looking for

 Standardized test scores

-Students need to submit one of the following scores to be considered:
+For international students whose first language is not English, we require that you submit one of the following five scores to be considered:

-- If submitting GRE scores, request that your scores report is forwarded to the College of Liberal and Professional Studies (LPS), using ETS institutional code 2986.
+- Graduate Record Examination (GRE): If submitting GRE scores, request that your scores report is forwarded to the College of Liberal and Professional Studies (LPS), using ETS institutional code 2986.

 - If you are in an area where access to TOEFL exam centers is impacted, please contact us for alternative options.